developer-hchan/Blackjack_Strategy_Simulation/README.md

 # Title

-## Example of a Generated Blackjack Decision Chart
+## Example of a Generated Blackjack Decision Chart and How to Use It

 ## What Are the Rules to Blackjack?